-Agnes Water, a coastal town of about 1600 people (including tourists on census night), is 80 km south-east of Gladstone.
+Agnes Water, a coastal town, is 80 km south-east of Gladstone.
 It faces Queensland's northernmost surf beach, which runs northwards to Round Head Hill and Bustard Bay.

 Agnes Water was reportedly named after a coastal schooner, the Agnes, lost at sea in 1873, most probably off the surf coast.
 Five years later the locality was under a pastoral lease to Daniel Clowes, who remained there until his death in 1891.
 The gravestones of Clowes and his wife are near the present township.
 There was sawmilling in the locality in the 1890s and the wide beach was a popular venue, particularly as buggies could be driven on to it.
 It became a holiday destination, and weekend residences were built, notably on Round Hill where the Town of 1770 was officially named in 1936.
 Situated about five kilometres north of Agnes Water, its name commemorates Captain James Cook's first Queensland landfall in May 1770.